SomeGTAVCCodes/GTA-Vice-City-PS2/README.md

 TO DO LIST (Please Contribute): 2002/2003 Hybrid Needs the following;-

-   1. Widescreen & Super Widescreen fix
+   1. Widescreen & Super Widescreen fix Still has flickering issues - infrequently but can be seen.
-      - Snakes Widescreen did not work correctly, is weird and cannot be ported
+      - Snakes Widescreen did not work correctly, is weird and coudl only port 3/8 lines, which seems to work.
       - some addresses used make no sense.
-      - Super Widescreen by TKBS for PAL 2002 Beta/ Hybrid inverts the image, flips it upside..
-No idea why -- that was my attempt to port.
-      - PeterD's Replied regarding Widescreen with some info but i am not able to port 40 lines of stuff to this version so i just did the documentation for it and super widescreen and camera adjustment for PAL 2003.
-      -
    2. Joker Commands
       - Even though i made them for 2003, i cannot port them to 2002/2003 Hybrid Version.. - Which makes activatign and de-activating patches a bit annoying.